-The lamps above have been vetted as being authentic, with signs of significant age and use.
+The lamp above has been vetted as being authentic, with signs of significant age and use.

-The lamps below have been vetted as being authentic, with some showing use.
+The lamp below has been vetted as being authentic, showing some use.

 Photographs © Hamill Gallery

 BAMANA / DOGON, Iron Lamps, Mali